Professional Reviews

 First, identify any apps on your device that you do not recognise.
 If you don’t recognise them, there’s a chance they could be malicious.

-You can then uninstall apps on your iPhone by long-pressing an app in your Home screen and selecting the option for Remove App.
+You can uninstall apps on your iPhone by long-pressing an app in your Home screen and selecting the option for Remove App.
 On older iOS versions, a small “x” will appear on the top left of the app icon, and you should simply tap the x to uninstall the app.

 5. Run a Data Breach Scan